St. Mary Parish Maritime Injury Lawyer

 The Jones Act is a federal law that governs the liability of marine employers for their employees’ work-related injuries and provides legal remedies to mariners injured while on a vessel.
 The Jones Act is similar to personal injury claims but in a specialized context.
 Under 46 U.S. Code § 30104, a seaman may recover as long as they can prove that their employer was negligent in any way.
 In addition under the General Maritime Law, a shipowner may be responsible for injury without negligence for not maintaining seaworthy conditions of the vessel, also known as “unseaworthiness.”

-Recoverable damages under the Jones Act is more comprehensive than what is available under a workers’ compensation claim.
+Recoverable damages under the Jones Act are more comprehensive than what is available under a workers’ compensation claim.
 Instead of only special damages such as medical expenses and partial recovery for lost wages, a claim under the Jones Act may also cover general damages such as mental anguish or emotional distress, pain and suffering, full lost wages, future medical expenses, future lost wages, and impairment of earning capacity.

 A seaman may also recover benefits known as “maintenance” and “cure” with the help of a St. Mary Parish maritime injury attorney.
 Maintenance benefits cover things such as food, housing, and utilities to account for the fact that the mariner can no longer generate income due to injury.
 These may continue until the seaman is completely healthy or reaches maximum cure.
 Cure benefits cover medical expenses.